Qishlah

 Qishlah comes from the Turkish word for fort or barracks (Kışla).
 The purpose of building it was to make it the central location for the army troops arriving there.
 Then it was a prison until the end of the principality of bin Musa'ad, when it was re-purposed as a historical building by the government.

-Qishlah Fort was transformed into a heritage landmark in 1995.
+It was transformed into a heritage landmark in 1995.